msolorio/project-ideas/readme.md

 - in react

 ## list of ideas
+- :star: go through algorithm problems on freecodecamp
+	- and solve each in as many ways as possible
+	- use problems as jumping off points for other problems to solve
+	- as an exercise try breaking out function into smaller functions
+- an app that tracks study hours
-- :star: go through algorithms on https://projecteuler.net/ and code them out with objects and arrays
+- go through algorithms on https://projecteuler.net/ and code them out with objects and arrays
 - a scheduling app
 	- scheduling trains
 	- scheduling people to certian trains